piyushxbajaj/1-stop-shortener/README.md

 ## Usage
 ### 1. Hindu News Article

-Enter the Hindu News Article Link in the respective input field and number of sentences of summarized text in respective input field.
+Enter the Hindu News Article Link in the respective input field and number of sentences required of summarized text in respective input field.

 Example
 ```